 Supply Chain Finance

-Supply Chain Finance recognizes that companies need to make fundamental changes to their supply chains to enhance earnings and cash flow.
-This module focuses on understanding the financial impacts of decisions and the “levers” available to supply chain a professional including measuring what the supply chain achieves so changes are meaningful and sustainable.
+Supply chains are made up of three fundamental flows: products, information, and finances.
+In this module, you will learn how a company can use its supply chain to fund their organization and use the organization to fund its supply chain.
+This module focuses on understanding the financial impacts of decisions and the “levers” available to a supply chain professional including measuring what the supply chain achieves so changes are meaningful and sustainable.

 Emerging Tech and Trends in Supply Chain Technology

 The Internet of Everything supply chain will create new value through enhanced customer experiences, acceleration of innovation to market, better asset utilization, “need for speed” fulfillment requirements, improved employee productivity and reduced redundancies in supply chain and logistics operation.
 This exciting and fast paced session will allow you to see and experience the future of Supply Chain.